alecthibodeau/pupperland/README.md

   - Disabled if the count of favorite dogs is less than two

 #### User Interface: Result of Matched Dog
+- This final step displays information for the matched dog: name, breed, city, state and age
-- The matched dog's photo is displayed at actual size within the limits of the viewport's dimensions
+- The matched dog's photo is displayed at actual size within the limits of the viewport's width
+- The photo displays as large as possible when accounting for the variation in image dimensions across the database of dogs

 #### Styling
 - Original color palette with custom variables